cmu-sei/iides/examples/example2.md

 - **`Small business`**:
  False
 - **`Industry sector`**:
- Public Administration (*92*) - Federal/State/Local administration and the oversight of public programs.
+ Public Administration (*92*) &mdash; Federal/State/Local administration and the oversight of public programs.
 - **`Industry subsector`**:
- National Security (*92.811*) - This industry comprises government establishments of the Armed Forces, including the National Guard, primarily engaged in national security and related activities.
+ National Security (*92.811*) &mdash; This industry comprises government establishments of the Armed Forces, including the National Guard, primarily engaged in national security and related activities.
 - **`Business`**:
  The National Security Agency (NSA) is a critical player in the U.S. intelligence community.
 Its primary function is to gather and analyze foreign signals intelligence (SIGINT) to protect national security.
 - **`Parent company`**:
  United States Department of Defense
 - **`Incident role`**:
- Primary Victim (*V*) - The organization was the primary victim organization of the insider's actions.
+ Primary Victim (*V*) &mdash; The organization was the primary victim organization of the insider's actions.

 ## Organization